Thick and Hearty Turkey Chili Soup – Healthy, Quick & Delicious!

 What to serve with turkey chili soup

-This delicious soup tastes great with your favorite toppings such as shredded cheese, slices of jalapeno peppers, sour cream or Greek yogurt, avocado, guacamole, crushed tortilla chips, green onions and a splash of fresh lime juice.
+This delicious soup tastes great with your favorite toppings such as shredded cheese, slices of jalapeno peppers, sour cream or healthy Greek yogurt, avocado, guacamole, crushed tortilla chips, green onions and a splash of fresh lime juice.

 Serve turkey chili soup with a salad and homemade cornbread on the side for a wholesome meal.

-Recipe Variations
+Recipe variations

 - Add more beans and veggies such as diced zucchini, green pepper and less meat for a budget-friendly, and fiber-rich version.